cskeeters/dotfiles/README.md

 Capslock to Escape
 ==================

-To map caps lock to escape for one given session, run:
+To map caps lock to escape for the tty:

+    sudo loadkeys caps-escape.kmap

+If running in X, you can setup the keybord with setxkbmap or dconf.

     setxkbmap -option caps:escape

-If running in X, you can setup the keybord with dconf.

 To install `dconf` under Debian, run: